 The preferred method of remote interfacing with the transmitter is via the remote interface PWB (A16) (see Figure 1.8.1 on page 1.8.2).
 It is conveniently located behind the front door, near a wiring entry point at the top of the transmitter cabinet.
-The controller UI offers a secondary means of remote interfacing (see "Controller" on page 1.8.3).
 The remote interface PWB also contains push-button control switches and status LEDs, which provide an additional (backup) means to control and monitor the inputs and outputs as well as analog samples for forward power, reflected power, PA voltage and total PA current.